paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![whiteplain main page](/images/hugo_themes/whiteplain_main.png)](/images/hugo_themes/whiteplain_main.png)

 Black, white and blue palette, everything is very clear and assembled with great care.
-Also you could notice that's one of the themes with table of content enabled by default.
+Also, you could notice that's one of the themes with the table of content enabled by default.

 ### Navigation